CactusQuill/ImageLayerDecomposer/README.md

 2. Upload an image using the sidebar file uploader
 3. Choose a color separation method and adjust parameters
 4. View the extracted color layers
+5. Use the Layer Order & Visibility Settings to:
+   - Change the stacking order of layers
+   - Toggle layer visibility on/off
+   - Preview different layer combinations
-5. Download individual layers or all layers as a zip file
+6. Download individual layers or all layers as a zip file with order preserved

 ## Requirements